Halogenated flame retardants in plastic and rubber parts

 - Documentation from the product manufacturer that verifies that halogenated flame retardants are not found in the product's plastic and rubber parts at levels exceeding 0.1% or 0.5% by weight respectively, in accordance with the requirement.
 Safety data sheets and other technical documentation from the raw material suppliers for all flame retardants must be available for this verification.

-If a supplier uses an ecolabel to prove that the requirement is met, it must be ensured that there is a valid license, certification or equivalent for the product in question.
+If a supplier used an ecolabel to prove that the requirement is met, it must be ensured that there is a valid license, certification or equivalent for the product in question.
 This can be checked: TCO Certified.

 If the requirement is verified by documentation from the product manufacturer, request the technical documentation for all flame retardants that are used, in order to ensure that they are not halogenated.